Transportation

 Aero BRT is Tulsa’s streamlined bus transportation provider.
 These modern buses feature sheltered seating, bicycle racks, level boarding, onboard Wi-Fi, charging stations and real-time arrival signs.
 The bus has one route that follows the Peoria corridor, a prominent street that runs through the entirety of Tulsa and connects people to many major destinations in Tulsa.
 The process is easy.
 People seeking transit on the AEROBUS need only to purchase a pass and use it at the farebox.
 The buses run every 15-20 minutes and must be boarded at a designated stop.

-Tulsa Transit oversees Aero BRT and provides general bus operations throughout Tulsa.
-Both Tulsa Transit buses and Aero BRT can be accessed using the GoPass app which gives users the ability to plan their route, track buses along their route, pay bus fares and more.
+MetroLink Tulsa oversees Aero BRT and provides general bus operations throughout Tulsa.
+Both MetroLink Tulsa buses and Aero BRT can be accessed using the GoPass app which gives users the ability to plan their route, track buses along their route, pay bus fares and more.
 The app is available via Google Play and Apple.

 What's Booming in Boomtown